 Of course you can.
-The real question is should you build the deck yourself?
+The real question is should you build a deck yourself?
 Obviously, this depends on your carpentry skills and the type of deck you want to build.
 If you want to build a simple deck from a pre-designed deck plan and you have basic carpentry skills, it’s a plausible DIY project.
 Don’t take the building lightly, though, or get overconfident.
 Your local hardware store will be a great place to gather supplies and gather any information you need about your specific deck building project.
 Don’t go to a Home Store, however, and announce to the nearest associate you want to build a deck.

 Free-standing decks are probably the easiest kind of deck to build.
 Deck building of this sort has one huge advantage.
 It doesn’t require the removal of siding and properly attaching the deck to your home.
 This can be an unwarranted challenge for someone who has only basic carpentry skills.
 Even with a small, free-standing deck you’ll need to check zoning laws to make sure your deck building is legit and not breaking any ordinances.
 This can affect everything from deck dimensions to the kind of wood you use.
 Free-standing decks also have the disadvantage of needing structural support on each side of the deck.
 A deck affixed to the side of your home can use your home for support on that side.
 This means your free-standing deck will require extra support posts.